Graduate Costume Design

 Master of Fine Arts

-The Costume Design program is structured so that each semester, the theoretical work in the classroom focuses on different genres of theater and entertainment.
+The Costume Design graduate concentration is structured so that each semester, the theoretical work in the classroom focuses on different genres of theater and entertainment.
 In your first year, classes will include life drawing, costume rendering, and a design course emphasizing the importance of research, style and character, as well as organizational techniques.
-You will also take a first-year graduate costume technology course, and may continue to take advanced technology classes throughout the program.
+You will also take a first-year graduate costume technology course, and may continue to take advanced technology classes throughout the concentration.
 Graduate students will receive production design assignments each year on various school productions, and will be assigned a studio space to complete the work.
 When not designing, you will receive other costume production team assignments and gain experience as a design assistant, stitcher, first hand and crafts artisan.

 In addition to your continued hands-on work for actual productions, second-year classes will consist of digital rendering and wet media.
 A graduate-level costume design course will cover more complex design projects extending into film, dance, operas and musicals.

-Your third year in the Costume Design program will consist of similar expectations and responsibilities for actual productions.
+Your third year in the Costume Design concentration will consist of similar expectations and responsibilities for actual productions.
 Classes will include portraiture and graduate-level costume design, which will focus entirely on large-scale, avant garde, nontraditional costume design.
 You will be required to complete a thesis prior to graduating that will take the form of a retrospective gallery show containing the your work, both realized and theoretical.
 In addition, you will have to present a professional gallery presentation depicting the depth of your work for your thesis.